 Employees can find advice and information on the following websites:

-- Coronakrise - Current information on how to obtain our services - Employment Agency
+- Corona crisis - Current information on receiving our benefits - Employment Agency

-- Information sheets for employees and employers - Protection against infection
+- Leaflets for employees and employers - Protection against infections

-You can contact the Jena Employment Agency by telephone during the opening hours at 0049 3641 379999 reach.
+You can contact the Jena Employment Agency by telephone during opening hours on 0049 3641 379999 reach.

-If you have to go into quarantine, the employer will usually continue to pay your wages for a maximum of six weeks.
+If you have to go into quarantine, your employer will usually continue to pay your wages for a maximum of six weeks.

-The basis for this is the Infektionsschutzgesetz (IfSG) § 56, paragraph 5, which obliges the employer to pay out the money on behalf of the authorities, but which the authorities can subsequently reimburse.
+The basis for this is the Infection Protection Act (Infektionsschutzgesetz, IfSG) § 56, paragraph 5.
+It obliges the employer to pay out the money on behalf of the authorities, but he can have it refunded by the authorities afterwards.